adnanhaq30/blog/_posts/2022-03-01-CORS-Misconfigrations.md

 💡  Allowed origins: *
 ```

+In response the Server Response Must Look like this, Which should include the following two headers:

+```
+💡 Access-Control-Allow-Arigin: http://example.com
+💡 Access-control-allow-credentials: true
+```

+__💡 Access-Control-Allow-Origin__

+ Access-Control-Allow-Arigin header in the response indicates whether the response can be shared with requested origin or not, The value of Access-Control-Allow-Origin header is basically a criteria whethere the origin domin who originate the request is allowed to access the response or not.

+__💡 Access-control-allow-credentials__:

 By default, CORS does not include cookies in cross-origin requests.
 So there is another header that we have to add and that is `Access-control-Allow-Credentials` This lets the browser to allow the requested whitelisted domain to read the credentials like cookies, authorization headers, tokens or TLS client certificates.
 The client code *must* set the `withCredentials` property on the `XMLHttpRequest` to `true` in order to give permission.

-However, this header alone is not enough.
 The server *must* respond with the `Access-Control-Allow-Credentials` header.
 Responding with this header to `true` means that the server allows cookies (or other user credentials) to be included in cross-origin requests.

-The server response typically looks like:

-```
-💡 Access-Control-Allow-Arigin: http://example.com
-Access-control-allow-credentials: true
-```

 ## Types of CORS requests

 ![1](/blog/assets/images/8/2.png)

-There are two types of CORS requests viz
+When two different domains access cross origin resource, There are two types of CORS requests made:

 - Simple request
 - Preflight request